Government bunker (Germany): Construction and interior design

 In the days of cold war, when Germany was on the front line between NATO and the Warsaw Pact, it became apparent that a nuclear war fought on German soil was a very real possibility.
 Therefore, it was decided that some form of emergency seat was needed for the federal government, should Bonn become the target of an attack.
 After some deliberations the two tunnels were selected as the site for such an installation due to their proximity to Bonn and the rural surroundings which, unlike urban areas, would not attract air raids or missile attacks.

 Construction of the bunker began in 1960 and lasted until 1972.
 The government bunker, also known by the neutral-sounding name Dienststelle Marienthal (Office Marienthal) was constructed inside the existing tunnels which had never been used for the purpose they had initially been built for.
 Additional tunnels of a total length of 17.3 km were driven and blasted into the soft slate mountains along the Ahr Valley to build an emergency seat for the federal government that would allow up 3,000 people to survive an attack for at least 30 days.
 At the time of construction the total length of all tunnels probably amounted to 19 km.

 The facility was designed to withstand attacks with nuclear weapons and was fitted with autonomous supplies of electric power, fresh air and drinking water.
 Unlike other fortifications or military bunkers, however, there were no defence systems and it would have been protected by military units stationed nearby.
-The costs of construction were estimated at about DM 3 billion, although no precise figures are known due to the high level of secrecy.
+The costs of construction were estimated at DM 3 billion, although no precise figures are known due to the high level of secrecy.

 The bunker built beneath 110m of slate rock consisted of two sections named Ost (East) and West which were separated by a valley and connected by a 60m deep passageway.
 The eastern section was partitioned again into two independent parts (Ost/West and Ost/Ost) and the western section into three parts (West/West, West/Mitte [Centre] and West/Ost), each with tunnels parallel to and crossing the main tunnels.
 All tunnels were concrete-lined and most had two floors, with several exits and emergency escape routes.
 The main portals were sealed by manoeuvrable steel and concrete gates built by MAN, each weighing 25 tonnes.
 The bunker housed 897 offices and 936 dormitories and had 25,000 doors in total.
 It even had an underground hairdresser's salon.